khizarsiddiqui/khizarsiddiqui/README.md

 - 💬 Ask me about **C++, Java, Web, Python**

 - 📫 How to reach me **khizarsiddiqui10@gmail.com**

+- 📄 Check me on LinkedIn <a href="https://www.linkedin.com/in/khizar-siddiqui-079669217/" target="blank">

 - ⚡ Fun fact **I'm a passionate footballer, Photographer with good editing skills and a car enthusiast.**